Omega596/HMCL-PE-User-Manual/time-to-play/game-crashed/asking-for-help.md

 ### Get help at Discord

-You can upload your files in Discord's "Support:#on-game-crash-report."
+You can upload your files in Discord's "Support:#on-game-crash-report".

 You can also send files directly to #General for help.
 There are more people online there, but not all of them may be able to answer your questions.